-A related module is the RFIB9511 which is fitted to distributed equipment racks without ECPs.
+A related module is the RFIB9511 which is fitted to distributed equipment racks in systems with ECP control.
 It provides FIP and/or BGA inputs as usual, and also controls the SPIF module fitted in the rack.
 The RFIB9511 does not have Relay Outputs.
 Refer to drawing 699-198 for details of the wiring between the RFIB and SPIF modules.
+When upgrading the system to ECM control the RFIB that controls the SPIF is disconnected from the SPIF (or removed) and the ECM is fitted and wired to the SPIF instead.